Agent Architecture/Workflow Patterns

 Definition

-The Router pattern uses an LLM (or deterministic logic) to classify an input into one of several categories, then dispatches it to a specialized handler for that category.
-Unlike a supervisor, the router makes a single routing decision — it does not iterate, coordinate, or synthesize results across handlers.
+The Router pattern uses an LLM (or deterministic logic) to classify an input into one of several categories, then dispatches it to a specialized handler.
+Unlike a Supervisor, the Router makes a single routing decision — it does not iterate, coordinate, or synthesize results across handlers.

 AspectRouterSupervisorOrchestrator-Worker